Questions and answers on avian influenza

 Avian flu virus is killed by heat and common disinfectants.
-Thorough cooking of any poultry meat will destroy the viruses.
+Heat treatment such as cooking will destroy the viruses.
 Ultraviolet (UV) light can also inactivate the viruses.

 How severe is the illness caused by avian influenza?

 Most avian influenza viruses do not cause disease in humans, or cause only mild illness, such as fever or conjunctivitis.
-A few avian influenza viruses are known to cause severe disease with mortality in humans, notably, A(H5N1) and A(H7N9) with mortality rate of up to 50%.
+A few avian influenza viruses are known to cause severe disease with mortality in humans, notably, A(H5N1), A(H5N6), and A(H7N9) with mortality rate of up to 50%.
 Sporadic human cases infected with other avian influenza viruses such as A(H6N1), A(H7N2), A(H7N3), A(H7N4), A(H7N7), A(H9N2), A(H10N7) or A(H10N8) have been reported.

 What are the protective measures against avian influenza?

 Are any drugs available for prevention (prophylaxis) and treatment?

 Antiviral drugs such as oseltamivir and zanamivir are considered effective against several avian influenza viruses.
 Baloxavir marboxil is also licenced for use against influenza in the EU.

 Is there a vaccine against avian influenza in humans?

 There is no single vaccine against avian influenza.
 A specific vaccine is needed for each specific avian influenza strain, and they need to be adapted as the virus continues to change.
 During the Vaccine Composition Meetings at WHO twice a year, proposed candidate vaccine viruses belonging to different phylogenetic clades for pandemic preparedness are reviewed and updated.
 Such viruses are not available for ad hoc use, but are prepared for emergency situations.